Alsct/CurrencyConverter/README.md

-Download dependency for it to work.
+Download dependency for it to work in the pom.xml